-It is crucially important to our dental professional team that all of our patients receive only the best in personal service.
-We recognize that not all individuals enjoy receiving dental treatment and to ensure the comfort of our patients, Scripps Center for Dental Care is pleased to offer sedation dentistry.
-Depending on your needs and desired level of sedation, we provide several options for patients to relax in comfort while their treatment is completed in a very short amount of time.
-With sedation dentistry, patients in our office can undergo a number of procedures at once utilizing multiple specialists, including a full smile makeover, in less time and with less discomfort than was ever before possible.
-Our practice offers a full range of sedation dentistry options, including nitrous oxide, oral conscious sedation, intravenous sedation and general anesthesia sleep dentistry.
+It’s crucially important to our dental team that all of our patients receive only the best in personal service.
+We recognize that not all individuals enjoy receiving dental treatment, and our dentists are pleased to offer sedation dentistry to enhance the comfort of our patients.
+Depending on your needs and desired level of sedation, we provide several options that allow patients to relax in comfort while their treatment is completed in a very short amount of time.
+With sedation dentistry, patients at Scripps Center for Dental Care can more comfortably undergo multiple procedures that may require more than one dental specialist, such as a full smile makeover.
+Our practice offers a full range of sedation dentistry options, including nitrous oxide, oral conscious sedation, and general anesthesia sleep dentistry.

 Considered one of the safest methods of dental sedation, nitrous oxide gas offers a number of benefits for patients of all ages who experience dental anxiety.
 Also known as “laughing gas,” this technique uses a blend of nitrous and oxygen, which is administered through a mask that’s worn over the mouth.
 When you inhale the gas, you should feel a sensation of calm, and you may even feel a bit giggly—effects which should subside quickly after the mask is removed.
 Nitrous oxide is designed to enhance relaxation during treatment while you remain conscious and in control throughout the procedure.
 Additionally, you can drive shortly after having nitrous oxide, so there is no need to have a friend or family member take you to and from our office.